Insurance News Net

 Targeted News Service

-WILMINGTON, Delaware, May 28 -- Sen. Christopher Coons, D-Delaware, issued the following news release on May 27:
+WASHINGTON, July 28 -- Sen. John Kennedy, R-Louisiana, issued the following news release and letter on July 27, 2022: